HU-TI-DEV/TI-S2/infrastructuur/Docker/README.md

 ### Inleiding

 Docker is a tool for creating, deploying, and running applications in containers.
 The software is popular among developers as it speeds up the development process and does not use a lot of resources.
 With docker you can automate the deployment of applications in lightweight containers.
 Multiple applications can run in an isolated environement.

-The Raspberry Pi 4 is a good candidate for running docker and
+With Docker you can compartmentalise an individual application based on their dependencies, but allow them to still “share” libraries with other applications without duplicating them.
+All the applications will share the same host Operating System (OS), without the extra layer of a guest OS that is present in the virtual machine set-up.

 ### Installeer Docker